ietf-wg-procon/2418bis/draft-rsalz-2418bis.md

 is described in {{?RFC8713}}.

 The area directors sitting as a body, along with the IETF Chair, comprise the Internet Engineering Steering Group (IESG).
-The IETF Managing Director, IETF Secretariat, and the IAB Chair are ex-officio members of the IESG.
+The IAB Chair and the IETF Executive Director are ex-officio members of the IESG.
-There are also liaisons from IANA, the RFC Production Center, the Secretariat, and another from the IAB.
+There are also liaisons from IANA, the RFC Production Center, the Secretariat, and a second member of the IAB.
 The IESG approves IETF Standards and approves the publication of other IETF documents.
 (See {{bis2026}}.)